403(b) Supplemental Retirement Program Contribution Limits

 Annual Salary Governing Limit Contribution Limit

 *If you are enrolled in the 403(b) Base Retirement Program on a voluntary basis, your 5% employee contribution must be subtracted from the total contribution limit.
-Some employees may have their 403(b) SRP contributions reduced due to meeting the Section 415 limit first.
+Some employees may have their 403(b) SRP and/or their 403(b) BRP contributions reduced due to meeting the Section 415 limit first, which may mean they may be missing some university matching contribution to the 403(b) BRP.

 To determine if your participation in the 403(b) BRP is on a voluntary basis, refer to the Base Program Eligibility Chart or your MSU Earnings Statement in the EBS Portal.

-On your Earnings Statement, if the retirement contribution is coded as "VOL BSE RET," your participation is voluntary (generally an employee is under the age of 35 and/or has less than 24 Full Time Equivalent (FTE) service months).
-If the retirement contribution is coded as "MN BSE RET," your participation is mandatory.
+On your Earnings Statement, if the retirement contribution is coded as "Base Vol 403b", your participation is voluntary (generally an employee is under the age of 35 and/or has less than 24 Full Time Equivalent (FTE) service months).
+If the retirement contribution is coded as "Base Mn 403b", your participation is mandatory.
 The 5% BRP amount would not need to be subtracted from the deferral limit.

 Scheduled 402(g) Increases